Jack Holden (runner): Athletics career

 He represented Great Britain at the 1948 Summer Olympics in London, but abandoned the race due to foot blisters.
 He won the 1950 Empire Games marathon in Auckland, running the last nine miles barefoot after his shoes fell apart during the race.

-He competed for England in the 3 and 6 miles at the 1934 British Empire Games in London.
-He competed for England at the 1938 British Empire Games in the 6 miles and marathon.

 He was also a successful cross country runner, becoming the first man to win the International Cross Country Championships four times, which he did between 1933 and 1939.

 Personal life

 During World War II Holden served with the Royal Air Force.
-In the 1950s, Coseley Urban District Council named a new road on the Woodcross housing estate Jack Holden Avenue in honour of this local sporting legend.
+In the 1950s, Coseley Urban District Council named a new road on the Woodcross housing estate Jack Holden Avenue.
 On 23 July 1952, Jack Holden's Gardens were opened on Queens Road, Tipton.

-Holden died in March 2004, six days before his 97th birthday.
+Holden died in March 2004, at age 96.
 He was survived by daughter Joan and son-in-law Brian.